MaddyGuthridge/Novation-LaunchKey-Mk2-Script/README.md

 ## Advanced Event Handling

-Events are processed in the context of the active window and plugin, allowing for deep integration with FL Studio and plugins ([see note](https://github.com/MiguelGuthridge/Novation-LaunchKey-Mk2-Script/wiki/Plugin-Specific-Event-Handlers#important-note)).
-The modular system makes writing event handlers simple, meaning that new features can be added easily over time.
+Events are processed in the context of the active window and plugin, allowing for deep integration with FL Studio and plugins.
+The modular system makes writing event handlers, including plugin and note processor modules, simple and streamlined.
+The script has the capacity to integrate with almost any plugin, and if it isn't compatible yet, you can code it yourself!
+The possibilities are endless!

 # Helpful Links: